Rayed-AS/Rocket_Landing/README.md

-The aim of this project was to see whether Artificial Intelligence could be used to land rockets in an environment that ignores air resistance and horizontal movement.
+The main objective of this project was to see whether Artificial Intelligence could be used to land rockets in an environment that ignores air resistance and horizontal movement.

 A Deep Q Network Model was deployed in a virtual environment built using turtle where the model had to activate and vary thrust to control the